overthemike/broiler/readme.md

 # Broiler - Boilerplate installer

-## Purpose
+Broiler is a general cli (not specific to any framework) to make getting off the ground with all types of projects a bit easier.

 With all the different starter kits out there to start a project (such as react-redux-starter, etc), it becomes a bit of a pain to not only remember where these repos are when you need to start a new project, but also the steps required to get it up and running.
-Broiler is an attempt to make this a bit easier.
 You can save several different repos for several different starters (or boilerplates) and install them and have them ready to go with just a couple of keystrokes.

 ## Install
 `npm install -g broiler`